-There are many organizations that provide or assist with free PSW courses.
+There are many organizations that provide free PSW training courses.

 Despite being “free”, there may be some minimal fee involved for books, First aid courses, etc.

-Long-term care homes in Canada, especially in the province of Ontario, have been the battleground for COVID-19.
-As a result, there has been and continues to be an extreme shortage of Personal Support Workers (PSWs).
+Long-term personal care homes in Canada, especially in the province of Ontario, have been the battleground for COVID-19.
+As a result, there has been and continues to be an extreme shortage.

 In order to appreciate their hard work, the Government of Ontario recently announced a pay hike for PSWs.